haptork/easyLambda/Readme.md

 + minimal runtime overheads
 + efficient parallel scalability

-EasyLambda combines the efficiency of MPI with the usability of a high-level programming abstraction.
-You can write readable parallel code with good runtime performance.
 The header-only library is based on [dataflow programming](https://en.wikipedia.org/wiki/Dataflow_programming) with functional list operations while making best use of modern C++ advances to have a minimal overhead implementation with succinct interface.
-It seamlessly scales from multiple cores to hundreds of distributed nodes using efficient MPI parallelism.

 ## Targeted users